lazywinadmin/AdsiPS/README.md

  * MSDN is a great resource if you want to find more information on the NET classes to use.
 See [System.DirectoryServices](https://msdn.microsoft.com/en-us/library/system.directoryservices(v=vs.110).aspx)

 ## Notes
- * Thanks to all the Contributors!! @MickyBalladelli @christophekumor
+ * Thanks to all the Contributors!! @MickyBalladelli @christophekumor @omiossec ...
  * Thanks to PowerShell.com/Tobias Weltner for the great content on ADSI [PowerShell.com ADSI](http://powershell.com/cs/blogs/ebookv2/archive/2012/03/25/chapter-19-user-management.aspx)
  * Thanks to @RamblingCookieMonster for your great guidelines and contributions [RamblingCookieMonster's Blog](http://ramblingcookiemonster.github.io/Building-A-PowerShell-Module/)